booktrackerGirl/booktrackerGirl/README.md

 - 💬 Ask me about my project.
 - 📫 How to reach me: I'm omnipresent. 🤓 (Just kidding!
 Feel free to connect through the platforms listed above.)
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I like listening to K-pop music.
+I enjoy playing games and doing outdoor activities (even though I'm not good at any of those 🥲).

 <h3 align="left"> Let's get connected!</h3>